-Regular conversations should take place throughout the year between supervisors and employees, and employees are encouraged to seek feedback from their supervisors.
-Supervisors should informally alert employees to any performance issues as soon as possible.
-Supervisors have a responsibility to address work-related concerns and complaints (Section 7.3 in Policies & Procedures); employees have a responsibility to participate in such communications.
+Regular conversations should take place throughout the year between managers and employees, and employees are encouraged to seek feedback from their managers.
+Managers should informally alert employees to any performance issues as soon as possible.
+Managers have a responsibility to address work-related concerns and complaints (Section 7.3 in Policies & Procedures); employees have a responsibility to participate in such communications.
 Many performance concerns can be resolved when they are promptly brought to the employee’s attention in a constructive way.
 Moreover, good performance may be enhanced if employees are given timely and positive feedback.

 In addition to regular feedback, a more formal annual performance review should be given.
 Performance evaluation forms are available at the Performance Development website, or may be created by the department, laboratory or center to reflect their particular needs.
-It is the supervisor's responsibility to ensure that performance reviews take place with all employees.
+It is the manager's responsibility to ensure that performance reviews take place with all employees.
+The opportunity for one-one-one feedback may be particularly important for staff working a hybrid or completely remote schedule.

 A performance review should include a discussion of the past year’s performance, working relationships, and career development.
 Specific goals for the upcoming year should be determined, and any areas requiring improvement should be clearly stated.
 Self-appraisals are encouraged.
-Supervisors should review any self-appraisal before the performance review meeting.
-This is also a good time for the supervisor to review and update a job description, where needed.
+Managers should review any self-appraisal before the performance review meeting.
+This is also a good time for the manager to review and update a job description, where needed.

 A copy of the completed review should be given to the employee and also placed in the personnel file.
 The review document itself should state that it will become part of the personnel file.
 In addition, a process should be in place to show that the employee received the completed review document, for example, by getting the employee’s signature on the document, or by using an electronic recording system.